lsst/faro/doc/lsst.faro/using.rst

 Getting started
 ===============

-If you are new to the LSST science pipelines, you should first install the LSST science pipelines following one of the methods described at The LSST Science Pipelines -- Installation (add link).
+``faro`` is part of the `LSST Science Pipelines <https://pipelines.lsst.io/>`_.
+If you are new to the LSST Science Pipelines, it may be helpful to begin with the `Getting started tutorial <https://pipelines.lsst.io/#getting-started>`_ and `installation instructions <https://pipelines.lsst.io/#installation>`_.

+If developing on Rubin computing facilities, a `shared version of the software stack <https://developer.lsst.io/services/software.html#shared-software-stack>`_ should be available for use.

 .. _lsst.faro-running: